-Real Madrid v Union Berlin
+Bellingham strikes injury-time Real Madrid winner

 Post update

 Attempt blocked.
-Jude Bellingham (Real Madrid) left footed shot from the centre of the box is blocked.
-Assisted by Eduardo Camavinga.
+Federico Valverde (Real Madrid) right footed shot from outside the box is blocked.
+Assisted by Toni Kroos.

 Post update

 Corner, Real Madrid.
-Conceded by Robin Gosens.
+Conceded by Paul Jaeckel.

 Post update